 Dentures provided a cost-efficient solution while remaining easy to remove.
 This advantage ensures a patient’s oral hygiene isn’t compromised at any stage.
 However, this treatment doesn’t prevent long-term bone loss.
 Patients also cite an underlying concern with how challenging dentures are to wear.
 For example, food impaction is often mentioned as a drawback.

-With 50 years of dental history, implants are well regarded as a top-tier, revolutionary answer to replacing one or multiple missing teeth.
+With 50 years of dental history, dental implants are well regarded as a top-tier, revolutionary answer to replacing one or multiple missing teeth.

 Research has provided momentous growth in how implants are produced, managed, and inserted.
 The design(s) and materials have been optimized to meet contemporary dental standards while enhancing overall effectiveness.